 And what am I going to do?
 Although it sounds like it would certainly be possible to grow both coconuts and coconut sugar, the seed of doubt has been planted about whether the sugar competes with coconut oil and flour, both of which I depend on much more heavily than any sweetener.

 Since palm sugar is pretty expensive anyway, I’m leaning toward getting a bag or two (or six, just for storage and bulk savings – update, reader points out that this set of 6 pounds is much less expensive, good call!), then not using it all that regularly and waiting this out a year or two to see how thing comes together.
-And it might be time to order that 5-gallon bucket of coconut oil… (The one-gallon gold label is on super sale this week but still pricey, and I’ve seen the 5-gallon bucket green label go below $200 before, so I need to watch for that again!)
+And it might be time to order that 5-gallon bucket of coconut oil… (The one-gallon gold label (use the code STEWARDSHIP for 10% off at that site!) is on super sale this week but still pricey, and I’ve seen the 5-gallon bucket green label (use the code STEWARDSHIP for 10% off at that site!) go below $200 before, so I need to watch for that again!)

 I’ll write more on how we use(d) coconut palm sugar and how people liked and didn’t like it in another post…